Code-Institute-Submissions/massjack1-Milestone-Project-1_MayResub/README.md

 * Link to a Tutorial which helped me create the Skills Bar: https://www.youtube.com/watch?v=0198ceyTVtg

-* Link to a Tutorial that helped me create the Contact form: https://www.w3schools.com/howto/howto_css_contact_form.asp
+* Inspiration for the Contact form: https://colorlib.com/wp/template/contact-form-v9/

 * Footer inspiration from: https://getbootstrap.com/docs/5.0/examples/cover/
 I also got some inspiration from another students work:https://thequig-lebowski.github.io/MS1_CodeInstitute/#contact for the footer.